atomfrede/potential-broccoli/README.md

 # potential-broccoli
-A sample repository for the git workshop
+A sample repository for the git workshop on June 7th at University Paderborn.

 ## Speakers